-A new study, VitaC4Care, will test how much vitamin C is needed to achieve normal levels in care home residents.
+A new study, VitaC4Care, will test how much What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… is needed to achieve normal levels in care home residents.

 One of the most vulnerable groups susceptible to COVID-19 is older people.
 In the UK, almost half (47%) of all COVID-19 deaths in the first wave were in care homes 1.
 In the US the Covid Tracking Project 2 estimates a third (34%) of deaths were in care homes.

 Could a lack of vitamin C, which is essential for optimising immune function and fighting viral infections 3, be a major contributing factor?
 3